lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 These early naturalists (along with many other Western contemporaries) recognised the similarities, but, living prior to Darwin, had no theoretical framework with which to explain them.

-{{< figure src="gorilla-hands-look-human-pink-pigmentation.jpg" title="Vitiligo is an autoimmune disease that removes pigmentation from skin.
-A gorilla's fingers look strikingly similar to a (White) human's when the dark pigment is removed." >}}
+{{< figure src="gorilla-hands-look-human-pink-pigmentation.jpg" title="Vitiligo is an autoimmune disease that removes pigmentation from skin, experienced by primates including humans (e.g. [Michael Jackson](https://en.wikipedia.org/wiki/Health_and_appearance_of_Michael_Jackson)).
+The fingers of gorillas with vitiligo look strikingly similar to those of an adult (White) human's when the dark pigment is removed.
+The appearance of age in the gorilla fingers relative to humans is due to the autapomorphic [neoteny](https://en.wikipedia.org/wiki/Neoteny_in_humans) driven by [sexual selection](https://en.wikipedia.org/wiki/Sexual_selection_in_humans) in our lineage." >}}

-{{< figure src="sclera.jpg" title="1 in 6 chimpanzees have white sclera like humans do.
+{{< figure src="sclera.jpg" title="About 1 in 6 chimpanzees have white sclera like humans do.
 It's thought that the trait evolved to help us discern where our tribe-mates are looking, aiding in communication and coordination." >}}

 ### Primate behaviour